gchq/Gaffer/store-implementation/parquet-store/README.md

 The store properties require a directory to be provided.
 That directory contains a subdirectory for each snapshot of the graph.
 Each time data is added to the graph a new copy of the graph is created containing the old and new data merged together.
 Within each snapshot directory, there is a graph directory containing a directory per group.
 This directory contains Parquet files that contain elements of that group.
 This allows analytics that only require a subset of the groups to avoid the cost of reading unnecessary data.

-Within each group, the elements are stored globally sorted by vertex in the case of Entitys or by source vertex in the case of Edges.
+Within each group, the elements are stored globally, sorted by vertex in the case of Entities or by source in the case of Edges.
 This means that a query for all edges of a given group involving a vertex only needs to open a small number of the files in order to find the required data.
 As the data is sorted, Parquet's statistics allow it to avoid reading unnecessary row groups.
 This allows low latency random access queries.

 There is also a directory called reversedEdges which contains subdirectories for each edge group within which the elements are stored sorted by destination vertex.